The State of the Church Today in America

-Summary: The Church in America is not well.
-Dr. Jim Feeney shares his observations from visiting 18 churches and noting firsthand some of the common, damaging trends that are also being documented by other church researchers.
+- Summary: The Church in America is not well.
+Pastor Jim Feeney shares his observations from visiting 18 churches and noting firsthand some of the common, damaging trends that are also being documented by other church researchers.

-Since I retired from fulltime pastoring three years ago, my wife and I have had the opportunity to visit about eighteen churches.
-While worshiping with the people, we were able to make some observations on the state of the church in America.
+Since I retired from fulltime pastoring in 2006, my wife and I have had the opportunity to visit about eighteen churches [written in 2009].
+While worshiping with the people, we were able to make some observations on the state of the church today in America.

 •• The conclusion I have drawn from this three-year research journey is this: the American Church is not well.